Merchant vessel approached by six craft near Yemen, says UK | Law-Order

 ALSO READ

-UN Security Council aims to vote Friday to boost aid to Gaza

-Security Council poised to vote on Gaza resolution calling for urgent, safe and unhindered flow of aid

-Security Council meeting behind closed doors over Gaza resolution calling for urgent, safe and unhindered flow of aid
+UN Security Council adopts resolution calling for increased humanitarian aid to Gaza

+UN Security Council adopts UAE-penned resolution on scaling up, monitoring aid to Gaza